alexgolec/tda-api/docs/streaming.rst

 ------------------

 This stream provides the order book for options.
-It's not entirely clear what exchange it aggregates from, but it's functional.
-The leading hypothesis is that it could be the order book for the `Chicago Board of Exchange
-<https://www.cboe.com/us/options>`__ options exchanges, although this is an
+It's not entirely clear what exchange it aggregates from, but it's been tested to work and deliver data.
+The leading hypothesis is that it is bethe order book for the `Chicago Board of Exchange <https://www.cboe.com/us/options>`__ options exchanges, although this is an admittedly an uneducated guess.
-uneducated guess.

 .. automethod:: tda.streaming::StreamClient.options_book_subs
 .. automethod:: tda.streaming::StreamClient.add_options_book_handler